Many people assume an itchy scalp automatically means dryness.

 - Give your scalp time to reset before reintroducing anything new.

-Scalps respond well to calm, consistent care.
+Many scalps respond well to calm, consistent care.

 A Gentle Approach to Scalp Care

-Sometimes less stimulation leads to more comfort.
+Sometimes less stimulation leads to a calmer scalp.

 Disclaimer: This content is for educational purposes only and is not intended to diagnose, treat, or cure any scalp condition.
 If irritation or discomfort persists, please consult your physician or a board-certified dermatologist.